The Palace of Congress, EUR. https://www.flickr.com/photos/stefz/114603966

-This museum showcases a side of Italy’s heritage which is rarely displayed or discussed; folklore and culture.
-Here you’ll find an eclectic range of exhibits ranging from agricultural and industrial tools, costumes, ceramics, domestic tools, art, boats and vehicles from the 16th -20th centuries.
+This museum showcases a side of Italy’s heritage that is rarely displayed or discussed; folklore and culture.
+Here you’ll find an eclectic range of exhibits ranging from agricultural and industrial tools, costumes, ceramics, domestic tools, art, boats, and vehicles from the 16th -20th centuries.

 The National Museum of the Middle Ages

 The opus sectile of Porta Marina, displayed in the National Museum of the Middle Ages, EUR. https://www.facebook.com/museomame

 Another rarely frequented but worthy museum in EUR is the National Museum of the Middle Ages which houses Italian metal, stone, and glass treasures from the 4th century – 11th century AD.

 Opening Hours; Tuesday -Sunday 8 am -7 pm

 Rome Convention Centre